-We must also broaden our focus beyond our traditional undergraduate and graduate student populations to serve a much broader and more expansive learning population - including urban and rural, Pell-eligible, high-achieving, first-generation, international and domestic, military and adult learners.
+We must broaden our focus beyond our traditional undergraduate and graduate student populations to serve a much broader and more expansive learning population - including urban and rural, Pell-eligible, high-achieving, first-generation, international and domestic, military and adult learners.
 As we work toward this bold target, we know that the differences and range of these learning populations will have different needs than those we have traditionally served.
+We will also aggressively work to increase our graduate student population as a key driver of this growth in tandem with our continued focus on traditional undergraduate students, including accelerating our master's degree programs and graduate student enrollment to position K-State as a top graduate school in the region.
 We must push ourselves to come together and reimagine the workforce, structures and resources that will be necessary to meet the needs of our learners, achieve our goals and fulfill our land-grant mission.